marekjm/viuact/docs/SPEC.markdown

 parameters) or when the function has many parameters (and it would be impractical to rely on order alone).

-Labeled parameters are marked by prending a *tilde* (the `~` character) to their name in a function's parameter list.
+Labeled parameters are marked by prepending a *tilde* (the `~` character) to their name in a function's parameter list.
 Inside the function body they are available without the tilde, in the same way as positional parameters or let-bindings.
 Consider the example below:

     (let ratio (~num ~denom) (/ num denom))